How to get from Bali to Lombok

 Staying in Kuta Lombok: Flying is faster

-Thanks to a new expressway, the drive from Praya Airport to Kuta Lombok takes only about 30 minutes.
+Thanks to a new expressway, the drive from Praya Airport to Kuta Lombok takes about 30 minutes.
 With a flight time of only 40 minutes, this is by far the fastest option to get from Bali to Lombok if you stay in Kuta.

 If you take the ferry from Bali to Senggigi, it will take another 1.5 hours to reach Kuta from the pier.